-While all three authors have roots in El Paso, Texas, a town familiar to anyone interested in the Borderlands, each author writes from a unique perspective, giving new light to the familiar.
+While both of these authors have roots in El Paso, a town familiar to anyone interested in the Borderlands, authors Tim Z. Hernandez and Cristina D. Ramirez both have a unique perspective ... giving new light to the familiar.
+(Unfortunately, Richard Parker will no longer be able to participate in this session as originally planned.)

 Where: | Nuestras Raíces Stage (Seats 150) ![]() ![]() ![]() |